OpenZeppelin/compound-monitoring/governance/README.md

 ## Description

-This agent monitors the Compound Finance GovernorBravo contract for specific emitted events related to Proposals and Voting.
+This bot monitors the Compound Finance GovernorBravo contract for specific emitted events related to Proposals and Voting.
 All alert types and severities are set to Info.

 ## Alerts